Who is the Master of the Treaties? The Compact Theory in Karlsruhe

 This meant that States were the masters of the compact, and the Union was a mere agent.
 The shift from the Confederation to the Federation had not changed the substance of the compact in his view.

 States had rights and according to the Compact Theory there were three main rights: interposition, nullification and secession.
 Interposition and nullification were the terms used in the so-called “Principles of ‘98” and refer to the Kentucky and Virginia Resolutions in response to the Alien and Sedition Acts.
 “Interpose” was the term employed in the Virginia Resolution – whose mastermind was Madison – in case of ultra vires acts of the federal government.
-“Nullification”, instead, was the word employed in the Kentucky Resolution of 1798, drafted by Jefferson.
+“Nullification”, instead, was the word employed in the Kentucky Resolution of 1799, inspired by Jefferson.

 While nullification seemed to refer to a unilateral right of the State, interposition would be a right that States can exercise only collectively.